grippy/node-multivariate/README.md

 # Hosting this application

 In the above example, we're serving the multivariate app on localhost:8000.
-You'll probably want to host this on a different domain or sub-domain of your application.
+You'll probably want to host this on a different domain or sub-domain of your application and proxy the requests.
 In addition, also point your webserver to the 'static/' directory so it handles serving the client api.

+# Performance

+From my testing using apache bench, most of the api calls to this application can handle between 1200-1400rps.
+The stats api calls are a little lower since they require some slower redis lookups to return all the keys for a test.